vsTerminus/Mojo-Discord/README.md

 If you want to contribute, feel free to fork the repository and send me a pull request.
 If not, that's OK too.

+## Second Note: I realize the code is very amateurish

+I'm still cleaning up magic constants, creating functions for things that ought to be in one, and so on.
+Everything is still severely under-documented.
+Error-handling is practically non-existent.

+This is a learning experience for me, so my priority was to get something working, and then clean it up after that.

+In the meantime, I recommend you don't waste your time with this project.
+Definitely don't build something and rely on it yet.
+Unless you want to, but that's on you.

 ## Pre-Requisites

 **Net::Discord** heavily utilizes **Mojo::UserAgent** and **Mojo::IOLoop** to provide non-blocking asynchronous HTTP calls and websocket functionality.